Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/headers.rst

 .. figure:: /images/interface-window_system-headers-hide.jpg

-To hide a header, move your mouse over the thin line between a window and its header, until the pointer takes the form of an up/down arrow.
-Then click, hold and drag with :kbd:`LMB` from the window over the header to hide the latter.
+To hide a header, move your mouse over border of the header, until the pointer takes the form of an up/down arrow.
+Then click, hold and drag with :kbd:`LMB`  to scale down the header to zero.

 Showing a header